-Also, if you're looking for a great dip to serve at your football gatherings, we have one!
-The recipe for Spicy Misery Island Blue Cheese Chicken Dip makes two big trays of delicious, creamy, spicy, cheesy dip.
-Dip recipe created by our favorite chef, Laurie Lufkin!
+Also, if you're looking for a great dip to serve at your gatherings, we have one!
+Chef Laurie Lufkin's recipe for Spicy Misery Island Blue Cheese Chicken Dip makes two big trays of delicious, creamy, spicy, cheesy dip.

 Order our coastal themed decor, art prints, tote bags and navigation-inspired items at the link below.
 Have a favorite location you'd like to see on our designs?
 Send us an email at email@example.com for more information!

 Every salt we make is from water harvested locally near incoming high tide from low-population areas on Cape Ann and handcrafted on Salter's Point in Beverly, MA.

 Each batch is numbered, as the flavor of the salt will vary from batch to batch and season to season based upon the aquiflora and temperature conditions present at time of harvest.

 Whether you choose our small-batch sea salt or the wonderful Fleur de Sel ("Flowers of the Sea" finishing salt, crystallized formations gently lifted from the surface of curing salt batches and dried in the sunlight), we hope you enjoy the flavors of Cape Ann in your own home.

 If you are interested in including our products in your commercial recipes or offering them for sale to your customers, please contact us for more information.

 Jeannine grew up in Essex, MA and moved to Salter's Point in 2014.
 Upon learning the history of our home (originally built as a summer cottage for workers who harvested salt from the marshes for salt cod processed across the river in Beverly Harbor), we wanted to bring the craft of saltmaking back to Salter's Point in Beverly, MA.